Golden Cocker Spaniels Are My Favourite!

 This is Max, my very loyal friend.
 We often walked along the old railway line at the bottom of our village.
 It was quite a walk, about 6 miles, but we used to manage it comfortably.

-I would have a few aches and pains the next day, but Max would be up for going around again!
+I would have a few aches and pains the next day, but Max would always be up for going around again!

 Max, my golden cocker sitting in a field of long green grass, with his little pink tongue protruding.Let's rest a little while Mum!